Reidaa/workshop_qt_python/4 - UI File/README.md

     sys.exit(app.exec_())
 ```

-What is inside the _if_ statement is already known from the previous examples, and our new basic class contains only two new lines that are in charge of loading the generated python class from the UI file:
+Our class contains only two new lines that are in charge of loading the generated python class from the UI file:

 ```python
 self.ui = Ui_MainWindow()